Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Challenges and Future Research Roadmaps

 \subsection{Availability-aware FL assisted by topology overlay}

-The model aggregation tasks at the edge servers, also known as cluster heads in a hierarchical FL architecture, face availability challenges when the edge servers are down.
+On top of that, the model aggregation tasks at the edge servers, also known as cluster heads in a hierarchical FL architecture, face availability challenges when the edge servers are down.
 While with the meshed links among the edge servers, learning task replication techniques can be used for maintaining the availability levels of the model aggregation tasks.
 In other words, we must make a trade-off between robustness and redundancy.
+The problem can be further investigated from a resource allocation perspective, scheduling, and clustering.
+In the right of Fig. \ref{fig:fl-overlay}, the clusters can be built logically instead of following the physical topology of the edge networks based on the intensity and the distribution of data generation.
+In the example, there are two physical clusters $v^a$ and $v^b$.
+The three edge devices in a cluster belong to one of the three separate overlay clusters $u^a$, $u^b$, and $u^c$.